-Located in the beautiful White Mountains of New Hampshire, the Hunter School is a small, non-profit residential and day school where young boys and girls with Attention Deficit Hyperactivity Disorder (ADHD), Asperger's Syndrome and related conditions are nurtured, educated and celebrated.
+Located in the beautiful White Mountains of New Hampshire, the Hunter School is a small, non-profit residential and day school where young boys and girls with ADHD, Anxiety, Autism, Mood Disorders and related conditions are nurtured, educated and celebrated.

-We consider these children to be “energetically sensitive” in that they perceive information and the world differently than others.
-We utilize a unique curriculum in our guidance classes called Energetic Mindfulness that teaches children to be in control of their energies, thoughts and consciousness.
+We consider these children to be highly sensitive in that they perceive information and the world differently than others.
+We utilize a unique curriculum in our guidance classes called Energetic Mindfulness that teaches children to calm and shift their energies and their thoughts into a positive, peaceful state of mind.
 The typical Hunter students tend to be highly intelligent, creative and loving children who are struggling in a world that is unprepared to deal with his or her differences,.
 If this sounds like your child, Hunter may be the right resource for your family.
 We teach children ages 5-15 to thrive and excel in the classroom and beyond.

 At Hunter, students discover how to: